Dooley's Ferry Fortifications Historic District

-The Dooley's Ferry Fortifications Historic District encompasses a series of military earthworks erected in southwestern Arkansas, along the Red River in Hempstead County.
+The Dooley's Ferry Fortifications Historic District protects a series of military earthworks erected in southwestern Arkansas, along the Red River in Hempstead County.
 They were constructed in late 1864 by Confederate troops under orders from Major-General John B. Magruder as a defense against the potential movements of Union Army forces toward Shreveport, Louisiana.
 They command a formerly major road intersection just east of Dooley's Ferry, one of the most important regional crossings of the Red River.
-After the war a cemetery for African-Americans (known as the Dooley Hill Cemetery) was established adjacent to one of the gun emplacements.
+After the war a cemetery for African-Americans was established adjacent to one of the gun emplacements.

 The fortifications were listed on the National Register of Historic Places in 2004.